CS 396: Principles of Languages

 Attendance:

 Attendance is required.
 You are responsible for all material covered during the lectures whether you attend or not.
 If you must miss a class, be sure to get the notes from another student.
-After reviewing their notes and doing the assigned reading, let me know if you have specific questions ("Did I miss anything?" is not a specific question!).
 Late arrivals are disruptive --- plan to arrive five minutes before the start of class.

 Electronic Device usage: